roger778876/systems-notes/README.md

   - ```shmat(DESCRIPTOR, ADDRESS, FLAGS)```
     - attach a shared memory segment to a variable
     - returns a pointer to the segment, or -1 if errno
-    - descriptor: the return value of shmget
+    - DESCRIPTOR: the return value of shmget
-    - address: if 0, the OS will provide the appropriate address
+    - ADDRESS: if 0, the OS will provide the appropriate address
       - just use 0
-    - flags: usually 0
+    - FLAGS: usually 0
       - ```SHM_RDONLY```: makes the memory read only (useful for processes with only read permissions)
     ```
       p = shmat(sd, 0, 0);
       *p = 222;
     ```
 - Detach the segment from a variable (happens once per process)
+  - ```c
+    shmdt(POINTER)
+    // returns 0 if successful, -1 if error
+    ```
+    - detach a variable from a shared memory segment
+      - after detach, we will still have a number that points to a piece of memory we can't access
+    - returns 0 if successful, or -1 if error
+    - POINTER: address used to access the segment
 - Remove the segment (happens once in total)
+  - ```shmctl(DESCRIPTOR, COMMAND, BUFFER)```
+    - perform operations on the shared memory segment
+    - each shared memory segment has metadata that can be stored in a struct
+      - ```struct shmid_ds```
+      - ex: last access, size, pid of creator, pid of last modifier
+    - DESCRIPTOR: return value of shmget
+    - COMMAND:
+      - IPC_RMID: removes a shared memory segment
+      - IPC_STAT: populate the BUFFER with segment metadata
+      - IPC_SET: set some of the segment metadata from BUFFER
+    - BUFFER: ```struct shmid_ds *```
+- ```ipcs -m``` in terminal to list shared memory segments
+- ```ipcrm -m SHMID``` to remove shared memory segment

 ## 11/28 C, the ultimate hipster, using # decades before it was cool
 ex: ```#include <stdio.h>```